Structural Design and Analysis for Aerospace Engineers – Virtual Webinar Live

 Start Date 1: 12/08/2020 8:00 am

 $2200 per person

-This new 24-hour course is a companion course to Instar’s flagship course, “Space Mission Structures: From Concept to Launch” (SMS).
+This new three-day course is a companion course to Instar’s flagship course, “Space Mission Structures: From Concept to Launch” (SMS).
 SMS gives the big picture of spaceflight structures development, while SDA goes into much more detail on design and analysis of aerospace structures and is not specific to spacecraft; most of the course applies to aircraft as well.
 Although we recommend people start with SMS and follow with SDA, SMS is not a prerequisite.

 Subjects include statics and mechanics of materials (with emphasis on practical applications), strength and fatigue analysis (with emphasis on empirical and semi-empirical methods rather than on sole reliance on finite element analysis), and structural design (philosophy, material selection, types of structures and their considerations, methods of attachment, and guidelines).

 Participants should be prepared to work class problems.

 Attendees will receive the course book (electronic file for virtual courses) containing all presentation materials.